AndrewBudziszek/RESUME.md/README.md

 Plays a crucial role in a highly successful scrum team.
 Responsible for understanding Real Estate business processes and creating cutting-edge technology solutions to improve business processes.
 Takes part in digital innovation opportunities that often lead to tangible improvements in business processes.
 A member of the Diversity and Inclusion council to help lead efforts in creating an engaging, equitable, and diverse workplace.

+_Software Engineer I from January 2017 to August 2018.
+Current position from August 2018 - Present_

 ### Infosoft Group - Programmer Analyst Intern
 _May 2014 - November 2016_